Karmabunny/resiz-o-tron/README.md

 # resiz-o-tron
 This is a simple image resizer tool for Windows written in C#.
+No installation is required.
+Simply extract the .zip file and then run `ResizOTron.exe`.

 ![Main screen of resiz-o-tron](https://raw.githubusercontent.com/wiki/Karmabunny/resiz-o-tron/images/main_screen.png)